CaullenOmdahl/Reposourcer-Upwork/README.md

    ```

 5. Open your browser and navigate to `http://localhost:3000`.

+## Usage
+- Enter the GitHub repository URL in the input field (e.g., `https://github.com/owner/repo`).
+- Click the "Search" button to fetch stargazers.
+- Use the filters to narrow down the results by location and email availability.
+- Select stargazers using checkboxes and download the selected stargazers as a CSV file.

 ## Deployment
 To deploy the application, you can use platforms like Vercel or Heroku.
 Ensure that your environment variables are set in the deployment platform.